Wimbledon 2018: Updated Schedule, Draw Predictions Before Week 2 Action

 Wimbledon 2018: Updated Schedule, Draw Predictions Before Week 2 ActionJuly 8, 2018

-After sitting out the French Open, Roger Federer appears to be in top form as Wimbledon reaches the second week of the forthnight.
+After sitting out the French Open, Roger Federer appears to be in top form as Wimbledon reaches the second week of the fortnight.

-The defending champion will be joined by Rafael Nadal, Novak Djokovic and Juan Martin del Potro as several of the sport's biggest name have survived and advanced.
+The defending champion will be joined by Rafael Nadal, Novak Djokovic and Juan Martin del Potro as several of the sport's biggest names have survived and advanced.

-The women's draw has been anything but formful.
+By contrast, the women's draw has been anything but predictable.
 No. 1 seed Simona Halep shockingly dropped a three-set match to unseeded Su-Wei Hsieh by a 3-6, 6-4, 7-5 score.
-Halep held a 5-2 lead in the final set but Hsieh was relentless in the final five games, returning nearly every shot and frustrating the No. 1 player in the world.
+Halep held a 5-2 lead in the final set but Hsieh was relentless in the last five games, returning nearly every shot and frustrating the No. 1 player in the world.

 In addition to Halep, Caroline Wozniacki (2), Garbine Muguruza (3), Sloane Stephens (4), Elina Svitolina (5), Caroline Garcia (6), Petra Kvitova (8), Venus Williams (9) and Madison Keys (10) were all beaten in the first week of the tournament, leaving seventh-seeded Karolina Pliskova as the highest-seeded player who remains alive in the competition.

-While unseeded players are thriving and relatively unknown players are advancing, one big name appears to be rounding into top form.
+While unseeded players are thriving and relatively unknown players are advancing, one big name appears to be hitting top form.

 BBC Sport @BBCSport